CollinWilkerson/CW_HeroBorn_Catastrophe/README.md

 # CW_HeroBorn_Catastrophy
 My personal Version of HeroBorn

-Due to improvements to the game, the web build kind of runs like trash
+Due to improvements to the game, the web build may run like trash

 PLAY AT: https://collinwilkerson.github.io/CW_HeroBorn_Catastrophy/